gdzierzon/devzengarden/README.md

 This DevZenGarden repo is a place to find inspiration for development projects.

-These project ideas are not intended to be platform or language specific, but can generally be done in the programming language of your choice.
+These project ideas are not intended to be platform or language specific, but are intended to be flexible enough to complete ***in the programming language of your choice***.

 All projects are intended to help you practice the full development life cycle.